Marie Windsor: Film

 After working for several years as a telephone operator, a stage and radio actress, and a bit part and extra player in films, Windsor began playing feature parts on the big screen in 1947.

 Her first film contract, with Warner Bros. in 1942, resulted from her writing jokes and submitting them to Jack Benny.
 Windsor said she submitted the gags under the name M.E.
 Windsor "because I was afraid he might be prejudiced against a woman gag writer".
 When Benny finally met Windsor, "he was stunned by her good looks" and had a producer sign her to a contract.
-After a tenure with Metro-Goldwyn-Mayer in which the studio "signed her, put her in two small roles and then promptly forgot her", she signed a seven-year contract in 1948 with The Enterprise Studios.
+After a tenure with Metro-Goldwyn-Mayer in which the studio "signed her, put her in two small roles and then promptly forgot her", she signed a seven-year contract in 1948 with Enterprise Productions.

 The actress' first memorable role in 1948 was with John Garfield in Force of Evil playing seductress Edna Tucker.
 She had roles in numerous 1950s film noirs, notably The Sniper, The Narrow Margin, City That Never Sleeps, and the Stanley Kubrick heist film, The Killing, in which she played Elisha Cook, Jr.'s, scheming wife.
 She also made her first foray into science fiction with the release of Cat-Women of the Moon (1953).
 Windsor co-starred with Randolph Scott in The Bounty Hunter (1954).

 Television

 Later, Windsor moved to television.
 She appeared as "The Mutton Puncher" in season 3 of Cheyenne, in 1957.
 She appeared in 1954 as Belle Starr in the premiere episode of Stories of the Century.
 In 1962, she played Ann Jesse, a woman dying in childbirth, in the episode "The Wanted Man" of Lawman.
 Windsor appeared in the first season of Barnaby Jones; episode "Twenty Million Alibis" (May 5, 1973).

 Windsor worked consistently through the 1960s, 1970s and 1980s.
-She appeared on programs such as Cheyenne, Bat Masterson, Tales of Wells Fargo, Yancy Derringer, 77 Sunset Strip, Maverick (in the 1957 episode titled "The Quick and the Dead" with James Garner and Gerald Mohr as Doc Holliday), The Red Skelton Hour, Hawaiian Eye, Perry Mason, Bourbon Street Beat, The F.B.I., The Incredible Hulk, Rawhide, Adam-12, Mannix, Charlie's Angels, General Hospital, Salem's Lot, and Murder, She Wrote.
+She appeared on programs such as Cheyenne, Bat Masterson, Bonanza,Tales of Wells Fargo, Yancy Derringer, 77 Sunset Strip, Maverick (in the 1957 episode titled "The Quick and the Dead" with James Garner and Gerald Mohr as Doc Holliday) and (in the 1962 episode "Epitaph for a Gambler" with Jack Kelly), The Red Skelton Hour, Hawaiian Eye, Perry Mason, Bourbon Street Beat, The F.B.I., The Incredible Hulk, Rawhide, Adam-12, Mannix, Charlie's Angels, General Hospital, Salem's Lot, and Murder, She Wrote.
 Windsor remained on screen once or so annually up to the 1990s, playing her final role and going into retirement in 1991 at the age of 72.